 Angelina Jolie gives a voice in the US to victims of gender-based violence

-Washington, Feb 9 (EFE) .- Angelina Jolie’s voice trembled several times when she appeared this Wednesday with US senators to talk about how victims of gender-based violence have been waiting for years for Congress to deign to lend them the help they so richly deserve.
+Angelina Jolie’s voice trembled several times when she appeared this Wednesday with US senators to talk about how victims of gender-based violence have been waiting for years for Congress to deign to give them the help they so richly deserve.

 The actress alluded to how four years ago Congress allowed a law known in English by its acronym, VAWA, to expire, which for decades served to finance aid programs for victims of abuse and sexual abuse, in addition to giving them a way to seek justice. in the courts.